 Jérôme Endrass studied psychology, psychopathology and philosophy at the University of Zurich.
 He received habilitation at the University of Zurich in 2008, and since 2011 has been an APL-professor at the University of Constance.
 From 1996 to 2003, he worked as a researcher and senior assistant at the Psychiatric University Clinic in Zurich.
-Between 2003 and September 2013 he led the Research Department for the Psychiatric-Psychological Service of the Canton of Zurich (PPS).
-Since October 2013 he has served as deputy head of the PPS.
+Between 2003 and September 2013 he led the Research Department for the Department of Mental Health Services in Zurich.
+Since October 2013 he has served as deputy head of the Department of Mental Health Services.
 He is head of the research group „Forensic Psychology“ at the University of Constance.

 Diana Fries, MA

 Juliane Gerth studied psychology at Martin-Luther-University Halle-Wittenberg (Germany) with focus on clinical and educational psychology as well as criminology.
-Since 2009 she works as a researcher for the Research Department of the Psychiatric-Psychological Service of the Canton of Zurich (PPS), and has served as deputy head of it since October 2013.
-She teaches at the Universities of Constance and Zurich.
+Since 2009 she works as a researcher for the Research Department of the Department of Mental Health Services of the Canton of Zurich (PPS), and has served as deputy head of it since October 2013.
+Since April 2013 she is an associated member of the research group "Correctional Psychology" at the University of Konstanz.
+Juliane Gerth received her PhD at the University of Konstanz in February 2015, composing her doctorial thesis on the topic of standardized risk assessment of violent and sexual offenders.
+She teaches at the Universities of Konstanz and Zurich.

 Cornel Gmür, MSc

 Cornel Gmür studied psychology, psychopathology and economics at the University of Zurich (Switzerland).
-Since 2011 he is working at the Psychiatric/Psychological Service (PPD) of the Zurich Office of Corrections.
+Since 2011 he is working at the Department of Mental Health Services of the Zurich Office of Corrections.
 His work and research foci are: forensic epidemiology, basics of risk-assessment, neuropsychological assessment of violent and sex offenders.

 Thomas Noll, JD MD

 Thomas Noll studied law and medicine at the Universities of Basel and Geneva.
-He completed his psychiatric and psychotherapeutic education at a variety of clinics, as well as at the Psychiatric-Psychological Service of the Zurich Department of Justice, where he worked as senior physician.
+He completed his psychiatric and psychotherapeutic education at a variety of clinics, as well as at the Department of Mental Health Services of the Zurich Department of Justice, where he worked as senior physician.
 He obtained his academic title as a medical specialist (FMH) in 2006.
 Noll received his doctorates at Basel University School of Medicine (2003) and University of Zurich Law School (2006).
 His dissertation concerned recidivism risk assessment for violent and sexual offenders.
 Between 2007 and 2013, Noll worked as chief prison officer at the Pöschwies state penitentiary, the largest correctional facility in Switzerland.
 In 2011, he completed his Executive MBA from the University of St. Gallen.
 Since 2013, he serves as director of the Swiss training center for prison staff (SAZ).
-He regularly holds lectures on penal and criminological topics
+He teaches at the University of St. Gallen and the University of Zurich.

 Astrid Rossegger studied psychology and criminology at the University of Constance.
-Since 2000 she has worked as a researcher for the Psychiatric-Psychological Service of the Canton of Zurich (PPS).
-Since October 2013, she has served as head of the Research Department for the PPS, which focuses on the development and evaluation of methods of estimating the likelihood of recidivism in violent and sexual offenders, and the investigation of the effectiveness of offense-oriented therapies.
-She is also a member of the executive board of the PPS and since 2007 has taught at the University of Zurich and the University of Constance.
+Since 2000 she has worked as a researcher for the Department of Mental Health Services of the Canton of Zurich.
+Since October 2013, she has served as head of the Research Department for the Department of Mental Health Services, which focuses on the development and evaluation of methods of estimating the likelihood of recidivism in violent and sexual offenders, and the investigation of the effectiveness of offense-oriented therapies.
+She is also a member of the executive board of the Department of Mental Health Services and since 2007 has taught at the University of Zurich and the University of Constance.